seelabai/technical-test-front/README.md

 ## 🎯 Objective
 Create a small Vue 3 application that displays a list of **500 items** generated before the parent component is rendered.
-The list must support **infinite scroll** and follow the provided Figma mockups.
+The list must support **infinite scroll** (50 items per 50) and follow the provided Figma mockups.

 **Bonus (if time allows):**
 - Add a **text filter** field to search items